invicticide/fractive/doc/source/projects.md

 {{Projects-Intro}}

+# About projects

 Story text is written in Markdown (.md) files, and game logic is written in Javascript (.js) files.
 These files, plus any additional assets (images, etc.) are kept together in a Fractive **project**.
 You can create a new project like this:

 	fractive create path/to/my/story

-In the new project folder you'll see a structure like this:
+In the new project folder you'll see this default structure:

 	story
 	|- assets/